 This is not insignificant.
 While folks in Alabama are contemplating if it’s OK to have their first mint julep before 10 am to combat the oppressive heat and humidity and others in North Dakota have special remote control car starters installed so they need not risk freezing to death while their car warms up, Bay Area weather is predictably pleasant during most of the year.
 And though the unusually cold summers may leave Bay Area residents jealous of folks in other parts of the country, I assure you, people are much more inclined to forward their creative projects when the weather is pleasant than they are when it is raging hot or howling cold.

 Getting back to the plants, the weather in and around the Bay allows all sorts of fruits and vegetables to be grown.
 The abundance and availability of such foods has made the Bay Area the epicenter for California cuisine and the Local Foods Movement.
 Spearheaded by foodies such as Alice Water’s and her world famous restaurant Chez Panisse in North Berkeley’s gourmet ghetto and local authors such as Michael Pollan and his now famous book, The Omnivore’s Dilemma, the Bay Area has been a creative and innovative leader in what we eat and where and when we eat it.
-No small thing either: damn good wine is produced in the northern regions of the Bay, mainly in Napa Valley in Sonoma County.
+No small thing either: damn good wine is produced in the northern regions of the Bay, mainly in Napa Valley and Sonoma County.

 If you are living in a region that allows you to mingle with others in the streets (instead of huddling around your AC unit during a heat wave) and are moved again and again by the beauty and diversity of the plant life (all of which give us non conceptual clues to the innate creativity underlying the universe), and if you are able are able to sit down at a restaurant with your friends and loved ones, order seasonal foods reverently prepared and sip, perhaps, a few lovely, mind-lubricating wines, if you are able to do all that, you may be unable to control yourself; you may be absolutely and completely unable to keep your creative juices from pouring forth into the world.